yatharth811/CampusHack2021/README.md

 # 💻 Bitlords Compiler
 Bitlord Compiler is a discord bot centered around compiling and executing the code in the discord itself.
 This bot is great for prototyping ideas, or testing concepts on-the-fly with very little effort.
-It supports programing languages like c++, c, java, python & more!.
+It supports programing languages like c++, c, javascript, python & more!.

 ## 🏫 Usage
 Commands to use this bot are pretty simple.
 In discord type `!help` to get the list of commands you can use and how to implement them.